SunoikisisDC/sunoikisisdc.github.io/README.md

 We currently have a community of instructors and students from more than 90 institutions from all around the world mapped on our [Google Map](https://www.google.com/maps/d/embed?mid=1xTwH_U4aowfj58vF359nKmHzBs39Ljuh).

+We are also working on a [Zotero Group](https://www.zotero.org/groups/4303839/sunoikisisdc) to collect all our bibliographic resources.

 Our program is constantly evolving and growing.
 Stay tuned!

 ***